lovellbrian/lovellbrian.github.io/index.md

-Hello and welcome to this blog.
+Welcome to my FastAI Blog!

 ![Image of fast.ai logo](images/logo.png)

-## Brian Lovell's Awesome AI Blog
+## Brian Lovell's Awesome FastAI Blog

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+AI have recently started to use [link to fast.ai](https://www.fast.ai) and this blog is to document my journey.